legendarycode3/key-value-store-contract/README.md

 ## Project Overview
 * A key-value store smart contract which is a decentralized, on-chain database that maps unique identifiers `(keys)` to specific data `(values)`.
+*  It eliminates the need for trusted third-party

 ## 📌 Features